NNesh/node-single-process/README.md

 ```
   startSingleProcess(socketName, getSendingData, callbackData);

-  This function start local server using UNIX domain socket (IPC).
+  This function starts the local server by using UNIX domain socket (IPC).
 There are follow arguments:
     socketName - name of socket which needs create,
     getSendingData() - callback function which should return string data,
     callbackData(data) - callback function which will receive buffer data